IdentityServer/IdentityServer4/docs/quickstarts/1_client_credentials.rst

 Defining an API Resource
 ^^^^^^^^^^^^^^^^^^^^^^^^
 An API is a resource in your system that you want to protect.
-Resource definitions can be loaded in many ways, the template you used to create the project above shows how to uses a "code as configuration" approach.
+Resource definitions can be loaded in many ways, the template you used to create the project above shows how to use a "code as configuration" approach.

 Open the project that we just created above in your favorite editor.
 Find the `Config.cs <https://github.com/IdentityServer/IdentityServer4/blob/master/samples/Quickstarts/1_ClientCredentials/src/IdentityServer/Config.cs>`_ file you can find a method called ``GetApis``, define the API as follows::